AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/rtc-deployment-cli.md

-# How to: use rtc deployment commands
+# How to: use RTC deployment commands
 ## Commands
 ### More used Commands
 - Common